 What is multimodal AI?

 Multimodal AI refers to artificial intelligence systems that process and understand multiple data types simultaneously, including text, images, audio, and video.
-Unlike traditional AI models limited to single inputs, multimodal systems integrate diverse information streams to generate richer, context-aware outputs.
-This approach mirrors human cognition, where we naturally combine visual, auditory, and textual cues to understand our environment.
-Enterprise applications span document processing, customer service automation, and intelligent analytics.
-Kanerika helps organizations implement multimodal AI solutions that unlock deeper insights from complex, unstructured data—connect with our AI team to explore your use case.
+Where traditional models are limited to a single input type, multimodal systems integrate diverse information streams to produce richer, context-aware outputs.
+Enterprise applications span document processing, customer service automation, intelligent analytics, and operational monitoring.

 What is an example of multimodal AI?